LaurenzLammer/repro-collab/preregistration.md

 ### Materials

-- **Tachistoscope**: A device that presents visual stimuli for precisely controlled durations
+- **Website**: A shiny app that was used to generate the data
 - **Stimuli**: Black squares on a white background
   - Reference square: 9.00 sq.mm (constant)
-  - Comparison squares: 39 different sizes ranging from 8.00 to 15.00 sq.mm
+  - Comparison squares: a random uniform distribution
   - This range includes squares both smaller and larger than the reference

 ### Procedure